Selenium Web Scraping: A Guide on Handling Dynamic Sites

 pip install selenium

 This tutorial solely uses Selenium’s data extraction methods.
-However, you can also get the dynamically generated HTML source code and then extract data using BeautifulSoup;
+However, Selenium Python web scraping can also mean fetching HTML source code and then extracting data using BeautifulSoup.

 Selenium Web Scraping: The Code

-The code in this tutorial illustrates Selenium web scraping by extracting details of professional certifications from Coursera.org.
+The code in this Selenium scraping guide illustrates Selenium web scraping by extracting details of professional certifications from Coursera.

 It will